LittleHaku/cybersecurity-proj2/readme.md

 This is not detected by Snort.

 ## Missed Attack 2: UnrealIRCd

-Although we have to do 3, with CUPS we could not get a stable shell, so we will try to do 4.

 In the in depth nmap we saw that the port 6697 was open with service **irc** and version **UnrealIRCd**, so we perform a search on metasploit: